 Chase cryptids via CryptoZoo.
 The game’s creator was inspired by freerunners in Wellington (you can even see the library).
 We’re famous!

 M. T. Anderson, author of the excellent and award-winning Astonishing Life of Octavian Nothing books was interviewed by the excellent and award-winning Kim Hill on her excellent and award-winning Saturday morning show on National Radio.
-You can listed to the podcast here (.mp3 download).
+You can listen to the podcast here (.mp3 download).

 Amanda Ashby is a New Zealand author whose books are published to critical praise in the U.S. Her newest book, Zombie Queen of Newbury High – about what happens when a teenage girl accidentally turns her entire senior year into zombies and has to try and find a cure before she ends up at the top of their menu - will be available from the library soon.
 We have scored an exclusive interview with Amanda!